pat-earl/faculty-page/src/teaching/2020-2021/223-adv-sci-program/slides/matplotlib.md

 plt.style.use('classic')
 ```

-* Matplotlib was written as Python Alternative to *MATPLOTLIB*
+* Matplotlib was written as Python Alternative to *MATLAB*
   * A *MATLAB* style interface: pyplot
   * An object oriented interface: (Figures, Axes)